nodegui/nodegui/docs/tutorial/development-environment.md

 > NodeGui supports Windows 7 and later versions – attempting to develop NodeGui
 > applications on earlier versions of Windows might not work.
 NodeGui currently only supports 64bit OS.

+**Requirements:**

+- Python 2.x, Visual studio 2017
-Currently supported Node.Js versions are 12.x and up.
+- Currently supported Node.Js versions are 12.x and up.
+- Make sure you dont have spaces inside your home path.
+NodeGYP has issues with spaces in the path. https://github.com/nodejs/node-gyp/issues/209

 We strongly suggest you use some kind of version manager for Node.Js.
 This would allow you to switch to any version of nodejs quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm